shubham11941140/Language_Models/README.md

 # Language_Models
 Creation of n-gram language models for spelling correction, next word prediction with evaluation

+Language models are statistical models that assign a probability to a sequence of words.
+They are used in Natural Language Processing (NLP) to predict the next word in a sequence.
+They are also used to generate text.
+The language model is trained on a large corpus of text.
+The model is then used to predict the next word in a sequence of words.

 Contains 4 components:

 1. Spelling correction using n-gram language models